viasna on patreon

 And they did not understand what to do with me there because I had not yet been sentenced.
 So they put me in solitary confinement.
 The hardest thing when you sit like that is not knowing how long you have to sit and where you are.
 I ended up in solitary confinement for two months."

-"Immediately they do everything to break a person."
+"Immediately they do everything to break a person"

 After the appeal was heard, Mikalai was transferred to quarantine.

 "You go to quarantine and immediately they do everything to break a person.
 Penal colony No. 3 is a "red" colony.
 Not "black," where thieves rule, but red.
 There are also many policemen there.
-Everyone is under the administartion's leadership."
+Everyone is under the administration's leadership."

 According to Mikalai, prisoners who come to the colony are forced to sign papers stating that the person agrees to do whatever the administration says.

-"I don't understand why they don't shoot you."
+"I don't understand why they don't shoot you"

 "There is no medical care in the colony.
 There's analgin if it's a critical situation.